 Pete Cardon teaches a variety of business communication courses.
 He researches team communication, role of technology in leadership communication, and intercultural business communication.
-Professor Cardon previously served as President for the Association of Business Communication.
-Prior to joining USC, Pete taught at the University of South Carolina for six years and Utah State University for three years.
+Professor Cardon previously served as President of the Association of Business Communication.
+Pete previously taught at the University of South Carolina for six years and Utah State University for three years.
 Before working in higher education, he held several marketing and management positions in the tourism and manufacturing industries.
-Along the way, he has worked in China for three years and traveled to approximately fifty countries for work and research.
 He is the author of Business Communication: Developing Leaders for a Networked World and co-author of Business and Professional Communication: Putting People First.

 Lee is an expert in rhetoric who has taught both of our main undergraduate courses, BUAD 302 and WRIT 340, and has coordinated our series of communication classes for doctoral students.
 Lee’s classes are noted for revolving around books and other readings on current issues that change year-to-year, such as the industrial food system, the water crisis in the United States, the financial crisis, and most recently the debt ceiling crisis.
 Lee has also become one of Marshall’s leaders in ethics instruction.
 He developed and for several years taught ethics seminars in various accounting courses, and worked on the revision of Marshall’s Ethics and Professional Communication undergraduate elective.
 Lee has made numerous service contributions over the years, including serving as a faculty advisor in various student case competitions.